MicrosoftDocs/Advertising-docs/Advertising/scripts/concepts/best-practices.md

     }
 ```

-The same is true if you update an entity and then get the same property you updated.
-Don't do this:
+The same is true if you update an entity and then get the same property you updated. **Don't do this**:

 ``` javascript
     while (keywords.hasNext()) {